Paul Mayhew-Archer: Career

-Before becoming a script writer for the BBC, Mayhew-Archer worked in radio as a producer of comedy programmes including I'm Sorry I Haven't a Clue, and before that as an English teacher.
+Before becoming a script writer for the BBC, Mayhew-Archer was a Producer in the BBC Radio Light Entertainment Department, and before that was an English teacher.

 His most notable works are The Vicar of Dibley (main co-writer with Richard Curtis, the series' creator) and My Hero (main co-writer with creator Paul Mendelson), although he has also script-edited Old Harry's Game (which he also produces), Two Pints of Lager and a Packet of Crisps, Grownups, Home Again, Coming of Age and Big Top, as well as for the first series of Miranda.
 Episodes of Two Pints of Lager and a Packet of Crisps contain scenes set in fictional pubs called The Mayhew (first series only) and The Archer, both named after him.
 He co-wrote Roald Dahl's Esio Trot for BBC One.
 He also wrote An Actor's Life for Me, a situation comedy series on radio and television, which starred John Gordon Sinclair as a struggling young actor.
-Other significant radio credits of his include producing Radio Active.
+His other significant radio credits include producing I'm Sorry I Haven't a Clue, Radio Active, and The Million Pound Radio Show.

 In addition, Mayhew-Archer appeared on screen in an episode of Drop the Dead Donkey (1996) and as a Life Insurance Officer in the first episode of the second series of Mrs. Brown's Boys.

-Mayhew-Archer performed stand-up comedy at the 2018 Edinburgh Fringe Festival.
+Mayhew-Archer started performing Stand-up comedy about his Parkinson's Disease diagnosis in 2017.
+In 2018 he performed his solo stand-up comedy show 'Incurable Optimist' at the Edinburgh Fringe Festival.

+Podcast

+In 2018 he appeared in a podcast with the Archbishop of Canterbury.
+Since March 2023 Mayhew-Archer has contributed to a podcast 'Movers and Shakers' which is "about life with Parkinson's".
+Recordings are made in a Notting Hill pub and presenters (Rory Cellan-Jones, Gillian Lacey-Solymar, Mark Mardell, Paul Mayhew-Archer, Sir Nicholas Mostyn and Jeremy Paxman) discuss "the highs and lows, trials and tribulations, of living with the condition".
+In March 2024 The UK Broadcasting Press Guild made 'Movers and Shakers' its 'UK Podcast of the Year'.